 Drought Adoption Officers

-Embedded within Southern NSW Innovation Hub's partner organisation NSW Local Land Services (LLS), Drought Adoption Officers work directly with farmers across NSW to help them build drought-resilient businesses and effectively use drought preparedness tools.
+Embedded within Southern NSW Innovation Hub's partner organisation NSW Local Land Services (LLS), Drought Adoption Officers work directly with farmers and landholders to boost drought resilience and preparedness.

 Project partner